salejandro/Comparative-Genomics-MGG/README.md

 ***

 To visualize json results use [hyphy-vision tool](http://vision.hyphy.org/)
-Remember that you can recuperate the files with results from the container using the command `docker cp` (see the **Software** section above)
+Remember that you can retrieve the result files from the container by moving or copying all output files into the shared folder (for more details about how to share this folder, see the instructions provided [here](https://www.ub.edu/molevol/Docencia/CG-MGG/docker-instructions-MGG.html).

 ***